MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nc-storport-hw_startio.md

 * SRB_STATUS_BUSY
   * Indicates that there is a temporary problem with sending the Srb (for example, adapter registers or buffers are busy).
-  * Storport discards the original Srb and issues a new Srb, including calls to **HwStorBuildIo** and **HwStorStartIo**.
-All data in the SrbExtension will be lost.
+  * Storport discards the original Srb extension that **Srb->SrbExtension** points to and issues a new one.
+Storport sends the original Srb with the newly issued Srb extension in subsequent calls to **HwStorBuildIo** and **HwStorStartIo**.
+All data in the original Srb extension will be lost.
+  * The miniport should not update the Srb's **DataTransferLength**.
-  * Because a new SRB is issued, the miniport must make sure that it never issues SRB_STATUS_BUSY in the middle of a SCSI transaction.
+  * Because a new Srb extension is issued, the miniport must make sure that it never issues SRB_STATUS_BUSY in the middle of a SCSI transaction.
 After the transaction is started, it must be completed or canceled.
 Hardware busy states during the transaction must be handled by the miniport driver.

 The name **HwStorStartIo** is a placeholder to describe the miniport routine set in the **HwStartIo** member of [**HW_INITIALIZATION_DATA**](ns-storport-_hw_initialization_data-r1.md) structure.
 This structure is passed in the *HwInitializationData* parameter of [**StorPortInitialize**](nf-storport-storportinitialize.md).
 The actual prototype of this routine is defined in Storport.h as follows: